Darkknight131714/go-web-crawler/readme.md

 Current Things built:
     1) Crawler: Done
     2) Caching: Done
-    3) Retrying: Not Done
+    3) Retrying: Done(Will retry once regardless of error type in visiting.
+Can optimize here.)
-    4) Priority Customers: Not Done
+    4) Priority Customers: Done(Paid Customers will go first on the basis of their timestamp.
+When all paid customers are done, unpaid customers will go on the basis of their timestamp.)
     5) Concurrency: Not Done
     6) Admin Access : Not Done